eternalodball/PhisingCollection/README.md

 > Upload it to your web server like apache2 etc... and change the permission to 777 , usernames and pass will be saved in logins.txt

-# Educational Purpose only !!
+## Created for personal usage if you use it ,then use for it for Educational Purpose and internal use
+# Only*